-Our goal is to minimize the expected overflow fraction of the scheme, subject to the (total and average) number of memory accesses.
-We count as one memory access reading and updating all the elements of a single bucket.
-This corresponds to the common practice of sizing the bucket size by the width of the memory word.
-We do not count accesses to the overflow list.
+Our goal is to minimize the expected overflow fraction of the scheme, i.e. the fraction of elements that are placed in the overflow list, subject to the (total and average) number of memory accesses.
+We count as one memory access reading and updating all the elements of a single bucket (this corresponds to the common practice of sizing the bucket size by the width of the memory word) and we do not count accesses to the overflow list.
 We further assume that up to d buckets can be read in parallel before deciding which one to update, requiring a total of d memory accesses.